FutureFeed: History

 Cattle and sheep have long been known to voluntarily consume seaweed in variable amounts if they have access.
 Historical evidence suggests that farmers in Ancient Greece deliberately grazed cattle near beaches as a result of the productivity benefits it provided.
 This was also the case for Icelandic farmers in the 18th century.

-FutureFeed's Chief Scientist Rob Kinley had a "lightbulb moment" in Canada in the early 2000's, where an innovative Canadian dairy farmer, Joe Dorgan, had been allowing his dairy cows access to stormtoss seaweed that appeared naturally on his property.
+FutureFeed's Chief Scientist Rob Kinley had a "lightbulb moment" in Canada in the early 2000's, where a Canadian dairy farmer, Joe Dorgan, had been allowing his dairy cows access to stormtoss seaweed that appeared naturally on his property.
 He reported consistent improvements in animal performance.
-Dorgan desired to commercialise this concept but regulations required it be scientifically tested first.
+Dorgan desired to commercialise this concept, but regulations required it be scientifically tested first.

 Kinley and Professor Alan Freeden were recruited by Dorgan to perform official testing on the nutritional data of this seaweed and to quantify the effects it had on cattle health.
-Dorgan intended to harvest and sell seaweed as an organic alternative to conventional supplements, however, further testing revealed its ability to reduce methane emissions of livestock.
+Dorgan intended to harvest and sell seaweed as an organic alternative to conventional supplements.
+However, further testing revealed its ability to reduce methane emissions of livestock.
 Kinley discovered that this particular form of seaweed was capable of reducing methane production in cattle by up to 20%.

 Following this discovery, Kinley moved to Australia to partner with CSIRO and James Cook University (JCU) to conduct further testing.
-A research team at JCU, including Professor Rocky De Nys, had previously studied the effects of algal feed additives on livestock production systems as part of the Centre for Macroalgal Resources and Biotechnology (MACRO).
+A research team at JCU had previously studied the effects of algal feed additives on livestock production systems as part of the Centre for Macroalgal Resources and Biotechnology (MACRO).
 This collaboration provided the foundations for FutureFeed's commercial application of this research.